Organized vs. Unorganized Personality Traits

 What is an unorganized personality?

 At their most extreme, unorganized employees may forget about meetings (or show up late), miss deadlines, and lose track of assignments.
-A messy desk is another sign of a disorganized employee.
+A messy desk is another sign of a disorganized person.

-But many employees who tend towards being disorganized won’t be that extreme, and the most successful will have found ways to cope with their tendency towards disorganization.
+But many employees who tend to be disorganized won't be that extreme, and the most successful will have found ways to cope with their tendency towards disorganization.
 For example, a naturally disorganized employee might rely on writing everything down in a calendar, taking good notes during meetings, or setting reminders for themselves about big deadlines.

 In fact, some of the world's best thinkers have had famously messy desks (think: Albert Einstein, Thomas Edison, and Steve Jobs).

-Disorganized people are often more focused on the big picture rather than small details, so they can be very creative thinkers who bring a fresh perspective to the workplace.
+Disorganized personality types are often more focused on the big picture rather than small details, so they can be very creative thinkers who bring a fresh perspective to the workplace.

 What are the characteristics of an unorganized worker?

-There are varying degrees of disorganization, and most people who tend towards disorganization won’t exhibit all of these signs.
-However, you likely are working with a disorganized coworker if you notice:
+There are varying degrees of disorganization, and most people who tend to be disorganized won't exhibit all of these signs.
+However, you likely are working with an unorganized person if you notice:

 • The employee has a messy desk or workspace.